cejotape/Winner_Team/README.md

 - Just missing conclusions, next commit we will put them.

 ### Thirteenth Commit - Conclusions section done
-- Moved `README` to `src folder`
+- Moved `README` to `root` folder.
-- Commented the main conclusions about the project
+- Commented the main conclusions about the project.

 ----------------------------------------------------------------------------------